fzi-forschungszentrum-informatik/Lanelet2/README.md

 - **Boost Geometry** support for all thinkable kinds of geometry calculations on map primitives
 - Released under the [**BSD 3-Clause license**](LICENSE)
 - Support for **ROS1, ROS2, Docker and Conan** (see instructions below)
+- Converter module to convert Lanelet2 maps into **local instance labels for machine learning tasks**.

 ![](lanelet2_core/doc/images/lanelet2_example_image.png)